microsoft/PowerBI-LogAnalytics-Template-Reports/FabricASEngineAnalytics/README.md

 * Missing traces

-  * It is possible that traces are missing due to transient issue.
-For example, a XmlaReqeustId might have CommandBegin but no CommandEnd or ExecutionMetrics.
-As long as there are traces for the following refreshes we can treat it as missing traces, instead of a blocking issue.
+  * Missing traces might result from transient issues.
+For instance, a XmlaRequestId may have a CommandBegin but lack a CommandEnd or ExecutionMetrics trace.
+If there are traces of later refreshes, it is likely that the prior trace was simply missing.